pedro-pn/libft_complete/README.md

 ### Use

 Once compiled, the library `libft.a` is generated in the repository folder.
-You need to include the header in your project to be able to use libft functions:
+You need to include the header `libft.h` in your project to be able to use libft functions:

 ```c
 #include "libft.h"
 ```

-To compile libft complete with your project, use the flag the flag -L. The header file `libft.h` is located in `include/` and can be given to compiler with the flag -I. Example:
+To compile libft complete with your project, use the flag `-L. -lft`.
+The header file `libft.h` is located in `include/` and must be given to compiler with the flag -I. Example:

 	$> gcc myproject.c -I include/ -L. -lft